SushilShrestha/pyBSDate/README.md

 # pyBSDate
-Python implementation of date conversion from Nepali Date: Bikram Sambat(BS) to English Date(AD) and viceversa.
+A python implementation for the date conversion from Nepali Date: Bikram Sambat(BS) to English Date(AD) and viceversa.
-The conversion is done with the help of date mappings, so the conversion is limited onla to a certain date range.
+The conversion is done with the help of date mappings, so the conversion is limited only to a certain date range.
 #### Tested with python 2.7 and should be ok with python 3

 ### Installation Instruction